Types of Worms in Dogs: How To Detect and Treat Worms in Dogs

 Tapeworms may be transmitted in different ways depending on the species, and these worms also establish themselves in the intestines.
 One species of tapeworm, known as Dipylidium caninum, uses fleas as an intermediate host, so dogs tend to become infected by accidentally ingesting fleas.
 This is common when dogs have a flea infestation because they chew and bite at their skin since the fleas are so itchy, accidentally ingesting some fleas along the way.

 The species of tapeworms, known as the Taenia species, use other mammals as intermediate hosts in their life cycle, so dogs are infected if they eat contaminated prey.
-Tapeworm infections are almost always silent, meaning dogs do not show any symptoms at all; however, occasionally they may have mild gastrointestinal signs and/or itchiness around their anusopens in a new tab as they shed segments of the worms.
+Tapeworm infections are almost always silent, meaning dogs do not show any symptoms at all; however, occasionally, they may have mild gastrointestinal signs and/or itchiness around their anusopens in new tab as they shed segments of the worms.
 These segments may also be visible around the butt or in the poop and look similar to grains of white rice.

 Heartworms

-Heartwormsopens in a new tab are infamous for the risks they pose to dogs.
+Heartworms are infamousopens in new tab for the risks they pose to dogs.
 You may have even seen one of those terrifying photos of a dog’s heart filled with spaghetti-like worms in your vet’s office.
 These worms are different from all the others on this list because they are transmitted by mosquitoes and then migrate through the blood vessels to the heart and lungs.
-Heartworm is most risky in places with warm weather all year, where mosquitoes thrive, such as in the Southern U.S. But heartworm infections have been diagnosed in dogs in all 50 states and all dogs are potentially at riskopens in a new tab.
-Early in the infection, there are no symptoms, but in cases that go untreated and the numbers of worms multiply, dogs can develop signs including coughingopens in a new tab, difficulty breathing, fatigue, collapse, and even death.
+Early in the infection, there are no symptoms, but in untreated cases when the numbers of worms multiply, dogs can develop symptoms including coughing, difficulty breathing, fatigue, collapse, and even death.

-How are worms in dogs diagnosed?
+How are worms diagnosed in dogs?

-Vets will often recommend a fecal examopens in a new tab for dogs showing signs consistent with intestinal parasites; this may also be part of a routine annual check up.
+Vets will often recommend a fecal exam for dogs showing signs consistent with intestinal parasites; this may also be part of a routine annual check up.
 To perform this test, you will need to bring a fresh poop sample to your vet.
 There are a number of different tests that can be performed to check for parasites, and the most common one is called a fecal flotation in which the sample is processed to look for eggs that are shed in the poop.
-Different parasite eggs look very distinct so if the eggs are present, the diagnosis is easy.
-However, due to different life cycles of these worms, eggs are not always present in a single poop sample even if the dog has parasites.
-It is possible to have a false negative and may be worthwhile to submit additional samples if your dog’s symptoms persist.

 Blood tests are the main way to test for heartworm disease in dogs.
 An in-house antigen SNAP test is usually part of a routine annual check up, and may be performed more frequently if warranted.
 This is a basic screening test, and if this test comes back positive, additional tests are performed to confirm the diagnosis.
 Blood tests are not as useful in diagnosing intestinal parasites because they do not test for specific parasites.
 A dog with intestinal parasites may have certain changes in their blood work such as signs of anemia or elevated white blood cells called eosinophils, but these findings are not specific to one kind of parasite.

-For intestinal parasites, treatment is fairly straightforward with the right dewormer combined with a thorough cleaning of the environment.
-Most dewormers are medications that can be given by mouth, and there are specific drugs that target different parasites, so an accurate diagnosis is important.
 Because many of these parasites can re-infect their host if they are present in the environment, it is very important to thoroughly clean up all poop, both inside and outside the home.
 Also, make sure all fabric and hard surfaces are properly disinfected.
 It is also a good idea to wipe your dog’s hind end and paws after they poop or play outside to reduce the chance of them re-infecting themselves.

-Heartworm treatmentopens in a new tab is more complicated in that the worms are in a vital part of the body and in the process of killing them, they can cause complications for their host.
-Depending on how long your dog has been infected and the numbers of worms likely to be present, your vet will consider different treatment strategies.
+Heartworm treatment is more complicated in that the worms are in a vital part of the body and in the process of killing them, they can cause complications for their host.
+Depending on how long your dog has been infected and the number of worms likely to be present, your vet will consider different treatment strategies.
 This may include a combination of medications given by mouth with a series of injections given over many months.
 During treatment, it is very important to restrict your dog’s exercise because they are at higher risk of complications from exerting themselves.

-How can you prevent worms in dogs?
+How can you prevent worms in your dog?

-Good hygiene practices are always an excellent way to keep your pup healthy and prevent illness.
+Good hygiene practices are an excellent way to keep your pup healthy and prevent illness.
 When it comes to worms, this includes discouraging your dog from eating wild prey or other materials found outside, avoiding contact with sick dogs and wild animals and their poop, cleaning poop up quickly, and disinfecting appropriately.

 Dr. Amy Fox, DVM